daniel-starke/LittleSL/README.md

 <img src="img/02-wheels-chimney-cross.JPG" alt="wheels, chimney, cross" width="50%" height="50%"/>

 These printed quite well.
 The cross, however, suffered from its small surface on the print sheet and failed at around 90% height.
-Later, I reprinted it in black PETG with a raft.
+Later, I reprinted it in black PETG with a brim.

 <img src="img/03-left.JPG" alt="left body" width="50%" height="50%"/>